Disabled workers enjoy the same anti-discrimination protection as other workers, but they have additional rights under the Equality Act 2010 (EA).

 Your duty is to take such steps as are reasonable in all the circumstances.
 Therefore, you should take into account whether the required adjustments are possible, the financial implications and whether there is financial or other assistance available to you in order to take such steps (such as the Access to Work programme run by Jobcentre Plus.
 Through this programme, employers can get advice on appropriate adjustments and possibly some financial help towards the cost of the adjustments).

-Harassment is unwanted conduct towards a worker by an employer, another worker or a third party (such as customers), because of that worker's actual or perceived disability, or association with someone with a disability.
+Harassment is unwanted conduct towards a worker by an employer or another worker, because of that worker's actual or perceived disability, or association with someone with a disability.
 This applies to any conduct that violates a worker's dignity, or creates an intimidating, hostile, humiliating, degrading or offensive environment, even if it was not intended as such.

 If it is reasonable that the unwanted conduct has had an intimidating or humiliating effect on the worker, then you may have a harassment claim made against you (even where the harassment was unintentional).
 A worker will not be protected if they are over sensitive and unreasonably take offence to an innocent comment.